Team GB’s Hannah Russell admits she is shocked to be taking part in the forthcoming Paralympics.

 Organised by the mayor of London, the British Olympic Association and the British Paralympic Association, the Our Greatest Team Parade is set to be a very popular event.

-Visitors staying in central London hotels can watch the first part of the parade up to Trafalgar Square but organisers are stressing that it is vital to arrive early as the viewing areas will be closed when they reach capacity.
+Visitors staying in 5 star hotels London can watch the first part of the parade up to Trafalgar Square but organisers are stressing that it is vital to arrive early as the viewing areas will be closed when they reach capacity.

 Boris Johnson said: “This is a chance to celebrate the heroes and heroines who have thrilled us with their skills, sportsmanship, and grace during London’s spectacular Olympic and Paralympic Games, and whose names and triumphs will live on for centuries to come.”